Skip to main content

 Writing from Mary Jane's perspective—I literally added a heading "Mary Jane's Perspective" to my drafts so that I would remember to look at events from her point of view.
 I'm not sure I was always successful, but it was my priority.

 Filling in the details on her family—In the course of this research and creating Mary Jane's life timeline, I discovered more about her parents, siblings, husband, children, etc. I made a previously unknown connection between the Saul family and the Cassidy family.
-I discovered that Buffalo and Evans, Erie, New York, were family localities.
+I discovered that Buffalo and North Evans, Erie, New York, were family localities.
 I learned how Mary Jane's husband and three of her sons died.
 I also definitively linked her husband Philip Cassidy with his brother Daniel and sister Elizabeth, confirming a family cluster.

 Writing an entire life story—I'm grateful that I was able to complete this story, taking Mary Jane from her early life until death.